GokulVAI/DocAssist_Capstone-Project/DocAssist-App/README.md

 - Run the application: `streamlit run scripts/DocAssist_app_V1.py`

 ## Dependencies
-- List all libraries and frameworks used along with their versions.
+- Listed are the libraries and frameworks used along with their versions.
 - pandas: 2.2.2
 - sklearn.preprocessing: Unknown
 - streamlit: 1.33.0